Updated on October 30th, 2024 by Felix Martinez

 Business Overview

 Becton, Dickinson & Company is a global leader in the medical supply industry.
-The company was founded in 1897 and today operates in 190 countries, generating annual sales of almost $19 billion.
-Nearly half the company’s revenue comes from outside the U.S. BDX is valued at $75 billion.
+Founded in 1897, it operates in 190 countries and generates annual sales of almost $19 billion.
+Nearly half of the company’s revenue comes from outside the U.S. BDX is valued at $75 billion.

 The company operates three segments.
-First, the Medical Division includes needles for drug delivery systems, and surgical blades.
-The Life Sciences division provides products for the collection and transportation of diagnostic specimens.
+First, the Medical Division includes needles for drug delivery systems, as well as surgical blades.
+The Life Sciences division provides products for collecting and transporting diagnostic specimens.
 Lastly, the Intervention segment includes several of the products produced by what used to be Bard.

-BD released earnings results for the third quarter of fiscal year 2023 on August 3rd.
+BD released earnings results for the third quarter of fiscal year 2024.

 Source: Investor Presentation